mojowen/ReturnofBallotDrop/readme.md

 Better Ballot Drop contains two components:

  * A javascript widget for displaying voting locations on a Google Map that are stored in a Google Spreadsheet - the data displayed is what's live in the spreadsheet
- * A generator script for creating and configuring that map for future elections
+ * A generator script for creating and configuring that map for future elections.
+The generator will be available as website or as a php command line script

 It also contains some extra features beyond BallotDrop.org *including*